-During the course of a typical 25 year mortgage many things can change for you and your partner if you are buying jointly.
+During the course of a typical 25-year mortgage many things can change.

-Interest rates can change often; you need to understand what yours is and what will happen if rates go up.
-Lenders will 'stress test' your mortgage payments to see if you can afford the payments if interest rates rise.
+Interest rates can change often

+You need to understand what your rate is now and what will happen if it goes up.
+Lenders will 'stress test' your mortgage repayments to see if you could still afford the payments if interest rates rise.

-Find out more about interest rates and how they can change over time see page 7.
+Find out more about interest rates and how they can change over time - see page 8.